French law on secularity and conspicuous religious symbols in schools: Parliamentary reactions

-Legal arguments
+Legal arguments against

 Some critics have raised a legal point: they see the law as incompatible with the European convention on fundamental human rights.
 The Stasi Commission responded: The European Court in Strasbourg protects laïcité when it is a fundamental value of the State.
 It allows limits to the freedom of expression in public services, especially when it is a matter of protecting minors against external pressures.
 The Commission considers that the expression of an individual's religion in the French state has to comply with the basic rules regarding the secular nature of the state and has to comply with the requirements of equality between the sexes and the safeguarding of the rights of minors.
 Similar debates on the education of girls in headscarves have long raged in secular-yet-Muslim Turkey; the European Court of Human Rights upheld the laws of Turkey, which are more restrictive than the French law; it therefore seems highly unlikely it would declare the French law contrary to the Convention.

 Another piece of legal criticism is that a full-fledged law was not needed to enforce a measure that basically amounts to a new set of school regulations.
 Any binding document of lesser value (such as a décret or an arrêté ministeriel) would have had a similar effect.
 Since the writing of the Napoleonic Code, a principle of French law has been that it must be, in the words of the great legislator Portalis, "general and abstract."
 Critics therefore argue that, by legislating on issues that could be solved with texts other than laws, the French legislature lowers the values of the law in general.
 Article 34 of the Constitution of France vests power in Parliament to legislate on the "fundamental principles of teaching", leaving the application of these principles to the executive branch.
 By legislating on such minutiae, the argument goes, Parliament may have overstepped the "domain of the law" (domaine de la loi) that is set out by the Constitution only for the sake of pleasing the media and some interest groups.

 However, a counter-argument is that the Conseil d'État, ruling according to current statute law, considered that sweeping prohibitions of religious attire or headgear by administrative authorities was contrary to law.